bolarinwa420/genlayer-anime-trivia/README.md

 ## Features

 - **AI-Generated Questions** — Every question is generated in real-time from the chosen anime using GenLayer's Intelligent Contracts
 - **Token Stakes** — Real GOT tokens on the line.
-Win = you take their tokens.
-Quit = half burned, half to opponent
+Win means you take their tokens.
+Quit means half burned, half to opponent
 - **Steal Mechanic** — Miss a question and your opponent has 5 seconds to steal your token
 - **Wild Card Round** — Questions 36-40 come from a random anime neither player picked
 - **Streak Burn** — 5 wrong answers in a row burns 1 of your tokens